open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 2. Browse to the `Processor Plugin Template <https://github.com/open-ephys-plugins/processor-plugin-template>`__ repository.

-3. Click the green "Use this template" button.
+3. Click the green "Use this template" button and select the "Create a new repository" option.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-01.png
   :alt: Processor Plugin Template Repository

 4. Name the repository **"ttl-event-generator"**, since the main purpose of this plugin is to generate TTL events.

-3. Click the green "Use this template" button and select the "Create a new repository" option.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-02.png
   :alt: Create TTLEventGenerator Repository